Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 What are the biggest risks for property prices in New Zealand in 2026?

-As of early 2026, the three biggest risks for New Zealand property prices are a labor market disappointment, interest rates falling slower than expected, and a faster-than-anticipated supply response in key cities.
+As of 2026, the three biggest risks for New Zealand property prices are another OCR hike, weaker employment, and too much stock for sale in Auckland and Wellington.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in New Zealand.